Erin Stewart: Homelessness

-Energy and innovation
+Energy efficiency

-Stewart committed to making New Britain a "green" community.
 Through her "Smart City Initiative," Stewart spearheaded the largest solarization project in New Britain's history, including a solar array at Shuttle Meadow Reservoir, as well as rooftop solar arrays on most school buildings.
-She is also taking steps to increase the use of LED technology in all City buildings and streetlights to further reduce the City's energy consumption and is embarking on building the city's first fuel cell.
-Stewart founded an Energy and Innovation Committee to oversee this initiative.
+In January 2016, Stewart's administration established the city's "Energy and Innovation Committee", with the stated aim of streamlining energy efficient projects in the city.